Topic Bits

 Timeline

-Lastly, I was curious about how a design sprint works.
-Hence, I decided to keep the project timeline to a week.
+Lastly, I was curious about how a design sprint works, so I kept the project timeline within a week.

 Insights

-2 out of 4 of the participants expressed how they prefer reading concise information.
-Although, as stated by one of the participants, the concise information must completely explain the lesson.
-Also, another participant shared that they shun away from learning materials containing too much text.
+2 out of 4 participants expressed how they learn better when the information is concise.
+As stated by one of the participants, the concise information must fully explain the lesson.
+Also, another participant shared that they shun learning materials containing too much text.

 Repetition

-2 out of 4 of the participants utilize repetition when learning.
-What was referred to as repetition was to first master a certain part of the lesson.
-Once that part has been mastered, the participant moves on to the next part of the lesson for them to master.
+2 out of 4 participants utilize repetition when learning.
+The first step to repetition is mastering the first part of the lesson.
+Once learners have mastered the first part of the lesson, they move on to the next part they can master.

 Solution

-I created a prototype named Topic Bits that would cater to the learning needs of visual learners.
-The user selects a topic from the Home page, then proceeds to the Lesson page.
-Afterward, the user would learn a bit of information before taking a quiz.
-Hence, conciseness was applied when designing the Lesson page.
-When taking the quiz, the user would have to get a perfect score to access the next lesson.
-In that way, repetition was included when learning the lesson.
+Topic Bits is a microlearning application that can cater to the learning needs of visual learners.
+The learner selects a topic from the Home page and then proceeds to the Lesson page.
+Next, the learner reads a part of a lesson before taking a quiz, which is where I applied conciseness when designing the application.
+When taking the quiz, the learner has to get a perfect score to access the next lesson, which is where I incorporated repetition in the design.

 Usability Test

-• Wanted to be able to change the answer before moving to the next question on the Quiz page
+- There was no opportunity to change the answer before proceeding to the next question on the Quiz page

-• Wanted an option to choose how long until they can take the next test on the Finished Lesson page
+- There was no flexibility on how long the learner could take the next test on the Finished Lesson page

-For conciseness, there was no feedback about bulky text on the Lesson page.
-For repetition, there were pressure-related responses from 3 out of 5 of the participants when finding out that they need to get a perfect score to move on to the next lesson.
-Here were the statements from the participants.
-One of them was translated into English:
+Was Topic Bits concise?
+The participants did not mention that the Lesson page had too much information.
+Did Topic Bits successfully utilize repetition for better learning?
+Unfortunately, there were pressure-related responses from 3 out of 5 participants when they found out they needed a perfect score to move on to the next lesson.
+Here are the statements from the participants:

 “Oh no, what if I get it wrong?”